Teaching Your Dog Self Control With "Wait" Command

 As dog owners, many of us struggle with how to help cultivate self control in our pups.
 It's natural for dogs to want to be first to investigate, bolt out doorways to get outside, pull ahead down the street to greet another dog or person etc. One very easy and necessary piece of vocabulary every dog should know, is wait.

 Wait just simply means to "stop your forward progress" and look to the handler for further instruction.
 While working with board and train dogs, it is the FIRST word they learn.
 As I leash them up and lead them to their first lesson, we always have to pass through some doorway or thresh-hold, and we immediately start lesson #1.
 I don't want to have the dog blasting through the doorway, or past my legs and ahead of me, I want them to have manners and be polite and look to me for instruction.

 As with any training routine, keep your time short and sweet, and make the interaction as positive and upbeat as possible.
 Always end on a good note!
 Get a good response and stop that lesson, leaving the correct behavior response fresh in their mind , so you can pick up where you left off later.
 Have a quality treat on hand--I like string cheese, but bits of hot dog or quality treat from your pet store, even bits of their own kibble are suffice if they love it .
-Note: When training, keep treats small and relatively soft.
-Milk Bones and similar biscuit-type treats take entirely too long for them to crunch up and they tend to focus the crumbs after the fact.
+Note: When #dogtraining, keep treats small and relatively soft.
+Think kibble sized treats like liver treats or small pieces of string cheese.

 Always have a leash on your dog for training routines, so you have a way to redirect and keep their interest.
 No bolting!

 1. Use a doorway or other narrow passage, as walls and doors are your friend.